NLnetLabs/rpki-faq/faq.rst

 What are the long-term plans for RPKI?
 --------------------------------------
-With RPKI Route Origin Validation being deployed in more and more place, there are several efforts to build upon this to offer out-of-band Path Validation.
+With RPKI Route Origin Validation being deployed in more and more places, there are several efforts to build upon this to offer out-of-band Path Validation.
 Autonomous System Provider Authorisation (ASPA) currently has the most traction in the IETF, defined in these drafts: `draft-azimov-sidrops-aspa-profile <https://tools.ietf.org/html/draft-azimov-sidrops-aspa-profile>`_ and `draft-azimov-sidrops-aspa-verification <https://tools.ietf.org/html/draft-azimov-sidrops-aspa-verification>`_.